Even when the source of your misery can’t be explained, relief is still always welcome.

 Thera tears vs Refresh Plus – How do they compare?

 Thera tears is packaged in both the 15ml and the 30ml convenient multi-use bottles.
-Refresh Plus on the other hand, comes packs that package 30, 50,70 and 100 single use vials.
-Each vial contains 0.04 ml, solution (about 4 drops).
+Refresh Plus, on the other hand, comes with packs that package 30, 50,70, and 100 single-use vials.
+Each vial contains 0.04 ml, of solution (about 4 drops).
 Once opened, the solution should be used immediately and the vial discarded.

-How Thera tears and Refresh Plus Compare – A Quick Round-up
+How Thera tears vs Refresh Plus Compare – A Quick Round-up

-Thera tears boasts of being able to bring immediate and long-lasting relief to dry eyes.
-It’s 2 packaged sizes gives the consumer a bit of variety to choose from.
+Thera tears boast of being able to bring immediate and long-lasting relief to dry eyes.
+Its 2 packaged sizes give the consumer a bit of variety to choose from.
 The multi-use bottle though convenient runs the risk of contamination if the tip touches any surface.
 Proper handling is necessary.

 - Variety of bottle sizes to choose from

 - Vanishing preservatives is safe and cheaper than having no preservatives